Theodor Luts

 His Noored kotkad (Young Eagles) (1927) is generally regarded as the cornerstone of Estonian cinema.
 Päikese lapsed (Children of the Sun) (1932), directed by Luts, was the first Estonian full length sound film.

 After the Great Depression hit Estonia in the 1930s Theodor Luts produced mostly documentaries for a state subsidized film studio Eesti Kultuurfilm and also had a successful career in Finland.

 Twenty-four films by Theodor Luts made in Estonia have survived and are held at the Estonian Film Archives.

 Feature films directed by Luts in Finland include Salainen ase (1943) and Varjoja Kannaksella (1943).

-After World War II and the Soviet occupation of Estonia, Luts emigrated to Brazil with is wife, actress and filmmaker Aksella Luts, where he directed Caraça, Porta do Céu in 1950.
+After World War II and the Soviet occupation of Estonia, Luts emigrated to Brazil with his wife, actress and filmmaker Aksella Luts, where he directed Caraça, Porta do Céu in 1950.